5 mistakes to avoid when seeking funding for your medical device

 “Hubris is the wrong strategy at this stage of the pitch,” Coker says.
 “Arrive at your fundraising opportunity prepared to speak extensively on the details of the [regulatory] journey, from concept to regulatory approval to the complete path to market.”

-Ronny Bracken is an R&D executive and principal at Paladin Biomedical Consultants, LLC, where he’s worked with numerous medical device companies.
-Ronny’s seen the above mistake play out numerous times in his line of work:
+Ronny Bracken is an R&D executive and principal at Paladin Biomedical Consultants, where he’s worked with numerous medical device companies.
+Ronny’s seen this above mistake play out numerous times in his line of work:

 “Understand what the customer wants, because chances are you'll understand whether you got the right product or not, or the right technology or not,” he shared with listeners on an episode of the Global Medical Device Podcast.